-Following a visit in October 2014 by Dr Jane Macdonell, paediatrician, a need was identified for physiotherapy equipment.
+A visit was made by Dr Jane Macdonell, paediatrician, and a need was identified for physiotherapy equipment.

 REPORT ON THE PHYSIONET DONATION by Brian Nkhoma Physiotherapist at SFH